Ascending loading, also known as ramp loading, is the best loading protocol to build strength and muscle quickly.

 This is a valid concern, but misguided.
-Rather using everything in the tank early on, you’re making more calculated moves.
+Rather than using everything in the tank early on, you’re making more calculated moves.
 The idea is to take home the gold by leaving something in the tank for when it counts: towards the end. ap.

 Submaximal sets aren’t for naught.
 Lighter work sets of 50-60% 1-RM allow you to focus on the most important components of your workout.
-You’ll maximize execution of each rep, rather than getting excessively fatigued early on.
+You’ll maximize the execution of each rep, rather than getting excessively fatigued early on.

 In other words, submaximal ramping sets help you minimize fatigue during early work sets, honing in on exercise technique, maximizing bar speed, and prepping the nervous system for domination of the heaviest strength sets.

 The driving force behind ascending loading schemes is potentiating the nervous system and muscles for greater levels of performance.
 At the same time, you’ll intelligently manage fatigue associated with lifting big weights.